-- Quick question?
-Come in during drop-in advising OR Send an email to the advisor (response time typically 1-2 days).
+- Still have additional quick question/s?
+Come in during drop-in advising (using zoom for now) OR Send an email to the advisor (response time typically 1-2 business days, more during very busy times).
 Click here for schedule and for more information

-- Have one or more questions that would take more than 5 min?
+- Have one or more questions that would take more than 5 - 10 minutes?
 Hoping to do a grad check or a check on your program progress?
-Make an appointment using our online booking system at: https://bookings.science.sfu.ca/bpk/
+Make an appointment using Advisor Link at: https://community.sfu.ca/advising/s/

 I'm interested in one of your BPK programs.
 How do I apply and can I get transfer credit for work done at another post-secondary institution?

 Regardless of which program you are interested in, all students must apply for and meet general University admission requirements before they can be approved in to a particular program.
-If you have admissions related questions, when you're on our Burnaby campus, drop in to see the new Student Central.
-To meet with an Admissions Advisor or to ask general admissions or program questions please call at 778.782.6930 or firstname.lastname@example.org
+If you have admissions related questions, contact Student Services.

 If you have attended a local community college and you want to see how your courses will transfer, visit the BC Transfer Guide's website at www.bccat.bc.ca.
 A transfer guide does not exist for post-secondary institutions outside of B.C.
 Transfer students from outside B.C. may be required to submit detailed course information for evaluation of transfer credits.

 What are the admission requirements for grade 12 students?

 Direct admission to the Biomedical Physiology or Kinesiology major programs from high school is based on a calculated grade point average.